automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Saurornitholestes.md

 # Saurornitholestes
-## Description: A close cousin of Velociraptor.
+## A close cousin of Velociraptor.